mollyim/mollyim-android/README.md

 - **Custom backup scheduling** - Choose between daily or weekly interval and the number of backups to retain
 - **SOCKS proxy and Tor support** - Tunnel app network traffic via proxy and Orbot

 Besides that, you will find all the features of Signal plus some minor tweaks and improvements.
-The only exception is the SMS integration, that is incompatible with Molly security enhancements.
+As with Signal, SMS is not supported.

 ## Free and Open-Source

 Molly is open-source just like Signal.
 But Signal uses Google's proprietary software to provide some key features.

-To support a 100% free and auditable app, Molly comes in two flavors: one with proprietary blobs as Signal and one without.
-They are called Molly and Molly-FOSS respectively.
+To support a 100% free and auditable app, Molly comes in two flavors: one with proprietary blobs like Signal and one without.
+They are called Molly and Molly-FOSS, respectively.
 You can install the flavor of your choice at any time, and it will replace any previously installed version.
 The data and settings will be preserved so that you do not have to re-register.

 This table lists the current status of the dependencies: